UniversalTze/OpenJudge/report/report.md

 Most importantly, the project demonstrated that whilst security and educational quality represent non-negotiable requirements for educational platforms, achieving them requires careful consideration of all quality attributes and their interactions.
 Success ultimately depends not just on meeting individual requirements but on finding optimal balance across all system qualities to deliver genuine educational value to learners.

 The transparency-first approach we championed proves that educational platforms can simultaneously maintain high security standards while providing the open, supportive learning environment that students deserve.
 This balance, whilst challenging to achieve, represents the future direction for educational technology that truly serves learners rather than gatekeeping their progress.

+### References
+Used Grammarly AI for grammar correction and rephrasing sentences